 Statistics

-Use the statistics tab to monitor campaign performance for the selected date range.
-You can choose from predetermined time periods or view any period of your choice.
-You can filter your statistics by: click date; most clicked categories or products; and click costs.
-Selected reports can be tracked by day, month, or year.
+In the statistics tab of the store overview, you can monitor the campaign performance for the selected period.
+You can choose from predefined time periods or view arbitrarily selected ones.
+Statistics can be filtered by click date, most clicked categories or products, and also click prices.
+Selected reports can then be viewed by day, month or year.

 Costs